jialiang-liu/CS172---Assignment-2/README.md

 &ensp;&ensp;&ensp;&ensp;Python 3
 &ensp;&ensp;&ensp;&ensp;numpy
 &ensp;&ensp;&ensp;&ensp;nltk.all-corpora.
-&ensp;&ensp;If the script fails to install them, please install them manually;
+If the script fails to install them, please install them manually;
 5. After seeing "ALL-FINISHED" from terminal, results can be checked from `results_file.txt`;
 6. `eval_results.txt` is the result I got from trec_eval.
 It includes non-interpolated average precision and precisions when 10 and 30 documents were retrieved.